-Best time to see manta rays in the Maldives24 Sep 2019
+Best time to see manta rays in the Maldives26 Jul 2020

 Scuba diving or snorkelling with manta rays is often cited as a ‘must-do’ experience for guests visiting the Maldives and in answer to the question: ‘When is the best time to see mantas in the Maldives?’ we have great news…they can be seen all year round!
 Manta rays migrate seasonally within the Maldives, following the bi-annual movement of plankton and with dive centers in both the Lhaviyani Atoll and in South Ari Atoll, Prodivers’ guests have a good chance of seeing these majestic creatures.

-The main season for manta sightings for guests at Kuredu, Komandoo, Hurawalhi, Kudadoo and Innahura is September to March.
-In September the mantas arrive at the Fushifaru Thila cleaning station and with the start of the Northeast Monsoon in November/December they can be primarily observed whilst feeding – particularly on the western edges of the atoll.
+The main season for manta sightings for guests at Kuredu, Komandoo, Hurawalhi, Kudadoo and Innahura is October to March.
+In October the mantas arrive at the Fushifaru Thila cleaning station and with the start of the Northeast Monsoon in November/December they can be primarily observed whilst feeding – particularly on the western edges of the atoll.
 Main aggregation sites during these times are Veligadu Falhu (Hurawalhi Sandbank), Felivaru, and Dhanifaru.
-They usually stay around until February/March before heading to more plankton-rich atolls.
+They usually stay around until March/April before heading to more plankton-rich atolls.

 South Ari Atoll: